 \section{Microlocal estimates on generalized propagators}

 In this second part of the work we study the fine properties of all the two-point functions appearing in the Feynman amplitudes from the stochastic estimates of our paper \cite{BDFT}.
 These functions are usually called {\sl propagators} in the physics literature.
-Recall $P=1-\Delta_g$ is the massive Laplacian and the three fundamental operators we are concerned with are $e^{-tP}, e^{-\vert t-s\vert P}P^{-1}$ and $Q^s$ for $s\in \mathbb{R}$.
-The first two operators $e^{-tP}, e^{-\vert t-s\vert P}P^{-1}$ have kernels with parabolic singularities that we shall describe precisely and $Q^s$ is an elliptic pseudodifferential operator of order $-2s$ in the parabolic scaling which allows to define parabolic Sobolev seminorms.
-These allow us to probe the parabolic Sobolev regularity of distributions on space-time $\mathbb{R}\times M$ where the time variable has weight $2$ and the space variable has weight $1$.
+Recall $P=1-\Delta_g$ is the massive Laplacian and the fundamental operators we are concerned with are $e^{-tP}$, $\Delta e^{-tP}$ and $ e^{-\vert t-s\vert P}P^{-1}$.
+They have kernels with parabolic singularities that we shall describe precisely.

 Before we enter the subject of that section we recall the following notations from \cite{BDFT}.
 Assume we are given a Riemannian manifold $\mathcal{X}$ and an open subset $U\subset \mathcal{X}$.
 In applications below $\mathcal{X}$ will be $M^k$ for some $k$ or a submanifold of that space, endowed with the induced Riemannian metric.
 For a closed conic set $\Gamma$ in $T^*U\backslash\{0\}$, we denote by $\mathcal{D}'_\Gamma(U)$ the space of distributions on $U$ whose wave front set is contained in $\Gamma$.
 This is a locally convex topological vector space endowed with a natural \emph{normal} topology associated with the seminorms